If you’re reading this post on your phone, make yourself comfortable. It might hurt.

 When we take shallow breaths, we over-breathe oxygen and breathe out too much carbon dioxide stressing our body and telling our nervous system to stay on red alert.
 In contrast, breathing in a calm pattern that activates the rest digest and recovery part of our nervous system requires us to lengthen our exhale and slow down the number of breaths we take a minute.
 To prevent the negative long term effects of this “stress-like” state, we must try to prevent shallow breathing.

 But this is where posture can cause us further problems.
 People with poor posture (rounded shoulders, tight pectoral muscles, forward heads) tend to have trouble establishing a good breathing pattern.
 Diaphragmatic breathing is difficult for these people and even their shallow breaths are inefficient because of the restrictions around the chest.
 The implications are severe.
 To reset your posture you need to find ways to release these bad breathing muscles that get short and tight from overuse.
-You can check out our free 15 minute pilates video to give you exercises that can gentle release these muscles.

 Stress-related illnesses, sleep problems, respiratory problems, immune system weakening, and high blood pressure are all symptoms of long term shallow breathing.

 Posture affects our health and how well we perform in all areas of life.
 For example, people with rounded shoulders, hunched backs, and necks that force their gaze towards the floor, generally do less well at interviews, are perceived as less attractive, and have a gloomier outlook on life.